 Gik blue wine is the product of an unlikely team

 None of us had any experience in winemaking.
 Our team of six consists of two engineers, two business school students, one designer and one DJ.
 In order to create the wine, we had to partner up with the University of the Basque Country and the food research department of the Basque Government.

-They saw an opportunity in a red ocean.
+We saw an opportunity to stand out in a fiercely competitive industry

-“We never intended to go after the regular wine drinkers.
-We wanted to appeal to a broader and younger public instead.
-The ‘gin-tonic generation’ that sees their drink as an extension of their personality and beliefs.
+Rather than go after the regular wine drinkers, we wanted to appeal to a broader and younger public.
+The ‘gin-tonic generation’ sees their drink as an extension of their personality and beliefs.
 Today they turn to beer or spirits.
 Wine is too intimidating and – simply put – boring.
 But our wine is none of that.
 It’s different, it’s fun and it’s easy-to-drink.
-And it’s blue!”
+And it’s blue!

 We sell our wine at €10 per bottle.
 While this number might sound straightforward, it was actually set in a strategic manner.
 The Price Corridor of the Target Mass tool encouraged us not merely to benchmark our offering against other wines.